1227 - University of North Carolina at Chapel Hill Policy on Unauthorized Purchases

 A: All funds received by the University are considered the property of the University and are subject to State purchasing regulations.

-A: Any equipment brought onto campus must first have an established purchase order that specifies the terms and conditions of the evaluation/purchase.
-See UNC-Chapel Hill Finance Policy 1278: Policy on Departmental Evaluation of Equipment.
+A: Any equipment brought onto campus must first have an established purchase order specifying the evaluation/purchase terms and conditions.
+See University Finance Policy 1278: Policy on Departmental Evaluation of Equipment.

-Q: I ordered some equipment online and didn't realize that the shipping and handling charge would make the order exceed the Small Purchase Benchmark as defined in Finance Policy 1251: Small Order Policy.
-Is it necessary to do a requisition now that the order is placed and the items received?
+Q: I ordered some equipment online and didn't realize that the shipping and handling charge would make the order exceed the Small Purchase Benchmark as defined in University Finance Policy 1251: Small Order Policy.
+Is it necessary to do a requisition now that I have placed the order and received the items?

 A: You must submit a requisition to pay for the equipment and include an explanation.
-All charges must be taken into consideration when placing orders to ensure that the overall cost will not exceed th Small Purchase Benchmark.
+When placing orders, you must consider all charges to ensure that the overall cost will not exceed the Small Purchase Benchmark.

 Q: If my dean or director ordered me to purchase equipment, why is this considered an unauthorized purchase?

-A: The rules and regulations of the State of North Carolina require the procurement to be handled by the purchasing division of a state agency for any order in excess of the Small Order Benchmark.
+A: The rules and regulations of the State of North Carolina require the purchasing division of a state agency to handle the procurement for any order in excess of the Small Order Benchmark.

 Q: Can we buy flowers for a staff member of our department to congratulate their newborn baby?